ryanwelchtech/Crypto-app/README.md

 ## How I built it
 I coded the app in Xcode 8.3.3 using Swift 3.0.
 To gather the data for the crypto currencies, I used the API from <a href="https://api.coinmarketcap.com/v1/ticker/">CoinMarketCap</a> to display the top 100 crypto currencies.
 I then parsed the JSON data to the tableViewController.
 The parsed data ended up being the rank,symbol, name, and price of the virtual currency.
 ## Challenges I ran into
-I ran into a few problems such as not being able to refresh the data when I pull down on the table view.
+I ran into a few problems such as not being able to refresh the data when I pull down on the table view and experiencing runtime errors that I never heard of before.
 ## Accomplishments that I'm proud of
 I am most proud of having. finished product.
 This was my first hackathon where I actually completed an app.
 ## What I learned?